 While acrylic prints are printed on paper and then adhered to an acrylic sheet, metal prints differ in that they go through a process called dye sublimation, which allows the metal to absorb the ink directly.
 Because of this process, which infuses the color into the coating of the metal rather than placing it on the surface, a metal print is highly durable, scratch-resistant, and won't fade.
 Photography that works best on metal are those that are highly detailed, and that feature bright colors.
-Like acrylic, they also have a more modern aesthetic, and so they might appear out of place in a more traditional space (but not always).
+Like acrylic, they tend to have a more modern aesthetic.

-Framed photographs are printed on paper (generally the paper of the photographer's choosing), and framed.
-Some Sorelle photographers offer white or black frame options, while others only offer white.
+Framed photographs are printed on paper (generally the paper of the photographer's choosing), and framed under Museum glass or Plexiglass.
 While framed photographs tend to look great in a more traditional space, they can also fit in a modern space because box frames are simple and sleek.
-The frame will also add a few inches to the overall dimensions of the piece, so they take up slightly more space than an acrylic or metal print, and they may also sit slightly further off the wall.
+The frame will also add a few inches to the overall dimensions of the piece, so they take up slightly more space than the listed dimensions.

 Unframed Print on Paper

-Finally, some Sorelle photographers offer unframed prints of their photography.
-They will generally notate which type of paper on which it will be printed.
-An unframed print will generally be shipped rolled in a tube.
+Finally, some Sorelle photographers offer unframed prints on paper.
+Unframed prints are typically shipped rolled in a tube, unless noted otherwise.
 This is an excellent option if you would prefer more framing options than the photographer offers, so that you can have it framed by a local framer.
 It is also more economical, as it tends to be the cheapest option to produce and ship.

 Photography finishes can seem daunting, but there is not one that is truly better than another.
 The main thing to consider when selecting your photograph mount is placement, as well as your own budget and visual preference.